k1LoW/octocov/README.md

 ### `report:`

-Configuration for reporting to central datastores.
+Configuration for reporting to datastores.

 ### `report.datastores:`